JasonDnfkr/testgit/English.md

 ### Self-intro

-Hello interviewer, thank you very much for giving me this valuable opportunity to interview with Lenovo.
-My name is Zhang Zhehao, and I am currently a 24th-year master student majoring in software engineering at the School of Software, Nanjing University.
-I am interested in applying for the position of backend developer.
+Hello interviewer, I sincerely appreciate this valuable interview opportunity provided by **Lenovo Group**.
+My name is Zehao Zhang, and I am currently a 24th-year master student majoring in software engineering at the School of Software, Nanjing University.
+I am interested in applying for the position of C++ programming developer.
 Next, I will briefly introduce myself.

 In terms of academic performance, I have achieved excellent grades during my academic career.
 During my undergraduate studies, I ranked first in my major in the school and passed the CET-6.
 In terms of awards, I received the National Scholarship in 2019-2020.

-In terms of projects, I have mainly been involved in two project experiences:
+In terms of internships, during the summer holiday, I interned at Vivo Mobile Communications Co., Ltd., holding the position of Storage System Engineer.
+I was responsible for the development and maintenance of storage modules within the Linux kernel.
+During my tenure, I primarily resolved issues related to file system storage data inconsistency in practical projects and participated in contributions to the Linux open-source community.

-First, I designed and implemented a Linux operating system kernel based on x86-32.
-This project mainly used C language to implement a prototype of the Linux operating system kernel.
-Currently, it has implemented basic kernel functions such as hard disk loading, interrupt and exception handling, virtual memory management of multi-level page tables, process scheduling and concurrency, and privilege level isolation, and supports some system calls such as sleep, fork, exec, etc.
+This experience deepened my understanding of kernel fundamentals and enhanced my ability to read large-scale project source code and swiftly locate bugs.

-Second, I implemented a TCP/IP network protocol stack.
-This project mainly implemented a simple network protocol stack based on the four-layer network model of TCP/IP, which can parse and send received data packets.
-Currently, it supports the parsing and sending of ARP, ICMP, UDP, and TCP data packets.
+In terms of projects, a significant project experience I had was the design and implementation of a simulated x86 32-bit Linux-like operating system kernel.
+This project referenced the design of the Linux operating system, developed a kernel prototype, and has currently achieved fundamental kernel functionalities such as hard disk loading, interrupt and exception handling, virtual memory management with multi-level page tables, process scheduling and concurrency, privilege level isolation, and some system calls like sleep, fork, and exec.

 In addition, during my undergraduate studies, I served as the class monitor and the president of the School of Computer Association, which also helped me develop my personal organizational coordination and communication skills.